-These are a wonderful statement-making plant to grow as a shrub or small tree in your garden, and when it flowers (late summer-winter) it will reward you with these spectacular, acorn-shaped orange flowers (aka Acorn Banksia).
+These are a wonderful statement-making plant to grow as a shrub or small tree in your garden.
+And when this plant flowers (late summer-winter) it will reward you with spectacular, acorn-shaped orange flowers (aka Acorn Banksia).
 These are easy to propagate as well, which if you want to learn more about–read our guide on how to propagate plants.

 12. Callistemon (bottlebrush)

 There’s no mistaking the famous native bottlebrush with its distinctive soft feathery flower spikes.
-These native shrubs or small trees have a long blooming time over the summer and generate intense pops of pink, red and crimson colour in your garden, especially the front garden.
-Here, a pink Weeping Bottlebrush “Pink Alma” (Callistemon Viminalis).
+These native shrubs or small trees have a long blooming time over the summer.
+They generate intense pops of pink, red and crimson colour in your garden, especially the front garden.

 13. Eucalyptus flower

 How lucky we are in Australia to have so many gorgeous natives, including our flowering gum trees.
-These are fast-growing and vigorous, loving a sunny, sheltered position, and requiring little maintenance.
-Apart from their beautiful aromatic shimmering leaves, they feature absolutely stunning blooms in an array of oranges, reds and pinks.
-I just adore them.
+These are fast-growing and vigorous.
+They love a sunny, sheltered position and require little maintenance.
+Boasting beautiful aromatic shimmering leaves, they feature stunning blooms in an array of oranges, reds and pinks.

-Also known as needle bush or pincushion hakeas, there are 140 species of this evergreen shrub, part of the same family as grevilleas and banksias, as you may be able to tell!
-Just like their native compatriots, hakeas are low maintenance and drought-tolerant natural beauties which have unique, prickly flower clusters, quirky seed pods and a honey scent loved by birds.
+Also known as needle bush or pincushion hakeas, there are 140 species of this evergreen shrub.
+They’re part of the same family as grevilleas and banksias, as you may be able to tell from their apperaance.
+Just like their native compatriots, hakeas are low maintenance and drought-tolerant natural beauties.
+They have unique, prickly flower clusters, quirky seed pods and a honey scent loved by birds.

 15. Kangaroo paws

-You might automatically think of kangaroo paws as being a red flower, but these natives also come in other gorgeous intense shades, such as these bright pink Anigozanthos Kanga Pinks (or Dwarf Pink Kangaroo Paw).
+You might automatically think of kangaroo paws as being a red flower.
+But these natives also come in other gorgeous intense shades, such as bright yellows or pink (eg. Anigozanthos Kanga Pinks or Dwarf Pink Kangaroo Paw).
 These are compact and great for smaller gardens where they love full sun to part shade and will attract birds and butterflies.

-This native is a close cousin of the Callistemon and in fact, the botanical classification is currently changing so that the two genuses are to merge together under the name “Melaleuca”.
-Meantime, Melaleucas are commonly known as honey myrtles or paperbarks, while their oil is used medicinally (marketed as tea tree oil).
-Blooms come in many colours (pinks, purples, oranges and yellows) and produce nectar that attracts birdlife—perfect for hedges and screens.
+This native is a close cousin of the Callistemon.
+And in fact, the botanical classification is currently changing so that the two genuses will merge together under the name “Melaleuca”.
+Meantime, Melaleucas are still commonly known as honey myrtles or paperbarks.
+You’ll know the oil of this plant as it’s used medicinally, marketed as tea tree oil.
+Blooms come in many colours (pinks, purples, oranges and yellows).
+And they produce nectar that attracts birdlife—perfect for hedges and screens.

 If you’re looking for drought-resistance and water-saving plants, here are lots more native garden ideas.